Are you ready to discover your college program?

-Graduates with a finance MBA can pursue a variety of job opportunities in diverse industries.
+Graduates with finance MBAs can pursue job opportunities in many industries.
 Having an idea of which career you want to pursue upon graduation can help guide your studies.
 For example, an aspiring financial analyst can center the program's capstone project around analyzing finances for a local small business.

-Professionals working in this role help businesses and individuals make wise investment decisions.
-They closely watch the stock market, using both historical and current financial data to advise their clients on when and where to invest.
-The BLS projects this career to grow by 6% between 2018 and 2028, and the median pay for these professionals in 2018 was $85,660 per year.
+These analysts help businesses and individuals make wise investment decisions.
+They closely watch the stock market, using historical and current financial data to advise their clients on when and where to invest.
+BLS projections indicate that their employment will grow by 6% from 2020-2030.
+These professionals earned a median annual income of $81,410 in 2021.

 Personal Financial Advisor